Scroll down for the latest weather. Most of the maps below are constantly updated.

 37 responses |

 Started by metmike - May 19, 2021, 12:26 p.m.

 For the grains, this has been the situation the past month:

 5-28-21: The weather flipped to being bullish on 5-26

 5-19-21: As mentioned several times, the weather pattern turned bearish for the grains on 5-9-21 and has remained that way with drought stricken ND on tap to get the most rain in at least a year.
 Maybe 2 inches in many places.

-In June, rain makes grain for the mostly planted crop.
+In June, for the planted crop.

 Latest radar images:

 This link below provides some great data.
 Hit the center of the box below for the area that you want, then go to observation on the far left, then surface observations to get constantly updated surface observations.
-Let us know how much rain you got/get!

 Current Conditions below updated every few minutes.